godotengine/godot-website/collections/_article/godotcon-2023-cfp.md

 This track is open to talks for various topics.
 We would like to see anything Godot-related or even not directly related to Godot but still relevant for game or engine developers.

 This track lasts the two whole days of the event.
-We propose two talk durations: **20 minutes or 50 minutes (+ 5-10 min Q&A)**, though if you need a different duration, you may express your needs in your proposal.
+We propose two talk durations: **30 minutes or 60 minutes (each including 5-10 min Q&A)**, though if you need a different duration, you may express your needs in your proposal.
 When possible, we will change your talk duration accordingly.

 Here are a few examples from last year's online GodotCon event: